carbon-language/carbon-lang/clang/docs/LibTooling.rst

 does.
 Thus, the default location to look for builtin headers is in a path ``$(dirname /path/to/tool)/../lib/clang/3.3/include`` relative to the tool binary.
-This works out-of-the-box for tools running from llvm's toplevel binary directory after building clang-headers, or if the tool is running from the binary directory of a clang install next to the clang binary.
+This works out-of-the-box for tools running from llvm's toplevel binary directory after building clang-resource-headers, or if the tool is running from the binary directory of a clang install next to the clang binary.

 Tips: if your tool fails to find ``stddef.h`` or similar headers, call the tool with ``-v`` and look at the search paths it looks through.